slouc/btree/README.md

 Binary search tree
 =====

-Purely functional implementation of binary search tree in Scala.
+Implementation of binary search tree in Scala.